Credit Union runs through the fabric of our community

 To create the "guts" of the spot that reveals the various slice-of-life scenes we shot a few days earlier, the individual squares were photographed in our studio.
 More than 100 of these close-up photos were then electronically stitched together to form a huge mega-high-resolution "digital quilt" in a single image.

 This composited version was manipulated in post with virtual camera moves, specific squares transitioning to various scenes, and "digital breeze" added.

-Fantastic Plastic's Todd Terry wrote and directed the commercial, with Phil Schmidt producing, lining up actors and locations, and quilt wrangling.
+Fantastic Plastic's Todd Terry wrote and directed the commercial.
 To find the perfect voice to tell the story, we auditioned 119 different actors.
 The role went to Cincinnati voice artist Greg Eschmeyer, who performed the narration.

 After the commercial began airing, we were a bit surprised to receive requests from viewers who loved the quilt and actually wanted to buy it.
 We hate disappointing anyone, but we had already purchased it from the Quilt Guild for Redstone to display in one of their locations.